 Home / Pink Floyd Tour Database / Historical Tours / Pink Floyd The Wall Tour (1980–81)

-6. Themes and Reception: The themes of “The Wall,” including alienation, war, and the trials of the rock star lifestyle, resonated deeply with audiences.
-The shows were critically acclaimed for their artistic depth and technical innovation.
+Themes of “The Wall,” including alienation, war, and the trials of the rock star lifestyle, resonated deeply with audiences.
+The shows were critically acclaimed for their artistic depth and technical innovation, pushing the boundaries of live music performances and influencing subsequent generations of musicians and stage designers.
+The tour also reflected the internal dynamics of Pink Floyd, particularly Roger Waters’ dominant creative influence and the growing tensions within the band, which eventually led to Waters’ departure.

 1980-02-07 : Los Angeles Memorial Sports Arena, Los Angeles, California, USA